 Katara looked dubious.
-"What do you think you are doing?"
+"What do you think you're doing?"

 "What does it look like?
 I am admitting defeat.
 You are right.
 You got me beat here."

-Katara frowned, and stated slowly: "You are playing some kind of game."
+Katara frowned, and stated slowly: "You're playing some kind of game."

-"Oh, yeah?
+"Yeah?
 Then what is my big end plot?
-In case you haven't noticed, I haven't an ounce of firebending left in me.
-I am completely at your mercy."
+In case you haven't noticed, I haven't an ounce of firebending left in me, and I am completely at your mercy."

-The last part was not entirely true; Zuko could not use his firebending, but that did not mean he was completely defenseless.
-Hopefully, Katara would not think to question that logic.
+The last part was not entirely true; Zuko couldn't use his firebending, but that did not mean he was completely defenseless.
+Hopefully, Katara wouldn't think to question that logic.